kamu-data/kamu-cli/docs/first_steps.md

       - school_name
 ```

-Such dataset in kamu is called **root** dataset and is defined by a sequence of following operations:
+Such dataset in `kamu` is called a **root** dataset and is defined by a sequence of following operations:
 - `fetch` - obtaining the data from some external source (e.g. HTTP/FTP)
 - `prepare` (optional) - steps for preparing data for ingestion (e.g. extracting an archive)
 - `read` - reading the data into a structured form